oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 This might be useful
 for use-cases where a component both:

-- Establishes it's own containment context, and
+- Establishes its own containment context, and
-- Establishes it's own selector scope
+- Establishes its own selector scope

 But in our exploration of use-cases, it seems more common that components will want to query _external_ context, while establishing _internal_ scope.

+There is also a mis-match
+where authors expect to style the root element of a given scope, but should not be able to style the root of a container-query.

-For that reason,
+For those reasons,
 we think the two features --
-container queries and scope -- should remain separate.
+container queries and scope -- should remain distinct, and be solved separately.

-### (???)
-Interleaving layout & style

-For elements relying on a container query, internal style calculation would need to happen _after_ external layout has concluded.

-@@@ Do we need to cover this in the explainer?

 ### @-Rule or pseudo-class?